istio/istio.io/content/zh/docs/reference/config/analysis/ist0163/index.md

 您将收到此消息：

 {{< text plain >}}
+Warning [IST0163] (MutatingWebhookConfiguration istio-sidecar-injector-external-istiod testing.yml:28) The hostname () that was provided for the webhook (rev.namespace.sidecar-injector.istio.io) to reach the ingress gateway on the external control plane cluster is blank.
+Traffic may not flow properly.
-Warning [IST0163] (ValidatingWebhookConfiguration istio-validator-external-istiod testing.yml:1) The hostname (https://thisisnotarealdomainname.com:15017/validate) that was provided for the webhook (rev.validation.istio.io) to reach the ingress gateway on the external control plane cluster cannot be resolved via a DNS lookup.
+Warning [IST0163] (ValidatingWebhookConfiguration istio-validator-external-istiod testing.yml:1) The hostname () that was provided for the webhook (rev.validation.istio.io) to reach the ingress gateway on the external control plane cluster is blank.
 Traffic may not flow properly.
 {{< /text >}}

 当集群的 `ValidatingWebhookConfiguration` 和 `MutatingWebhookConfiguration`